Flannel: History

-During the 1950s, Irish designer Sybil Connolly, inspired by Aran Island and traditional Irish peasant skirts, designed a 'Red Flannel' skirt using red flannel wool.
+During the 1950s, Irish designer Sybil Connolly, inspired by Aran Island and traditional Irish peasant kilts, designed a 'Red Flannel' skirt using red flannel wool.

 Originally, flannel was made of fine, short staple wool, but by the 20th century, mixtures of silk and cotton had become common.
 At this time, flannel trousers became popular in sports, especially cricket, and it was used extensively until the late 1970s.
 Flannel plaid shirts became popular teen wear in the early 1990s, being part of the grunge style of bands like Nirvana and Pearl Jam.

 Types

 Flannelette typically refers to a napped cotton fabric imitating the texture of flannel.
 The weft is generally coarser than the warp.
 The flannel-like appearance is created by creating a nap from the weft; scratching it and raising it up.
 Flannelette can either have long or short nap, and can be napped on one or two sides.
 It comes in many colours, both solid and patterned.

 Baby flannel is a lightweight fabric used for childrenswear.

 Cotton flannel or Canton flannel is a cotton fabric napped on one or two sides.

 Ceylon's flannel was a name for a wool and cotton mixture.

 Diaper flannel is a stout cotton fabric napped on both sides, and used for making cloth diapers.

 Vegetable flannel, invented by Léopold Lairitz in Germany in the 1800s, uses fibres from the Scots pine rather than wool.